Perfect Transfer of enhanced entanglement and asymmetric steering in a cavity magnomechanical system: Results and discussions

 The perfect transfer between entanglements of various modes (distant and near entanglements) is very important for the quantum information processing and transmission \cite{2018PRL,2004transfer,2017transfer}.
 Figure~\ref{fig4} shows the magnon-photon entanglements $E_{a_{2}m}$, $E_{a_{1}m}$, and the magnon-phonon entanglement $E_{a_{2}b}$, $E_{a_{1}b}$ in the subsystems with the varying cavity-cavity coupling strength $J$, magnon-cavity coupling one $g_{ma}$ and mangon-phonon coupling one $G_{mb}$.
 The photon-photon entanglement $E_{a_{1}a_{2}}$ constantly disappears with the parameters used (not shown here).
 In Fig.~\ref{fig4}(a), it is clear that the near photon-phonon entanglement $E_{a_{1}b}$ peaks at $J=1.6\kappa_{1}$; then, with the increasing of $J$, while $E_{a_{1}b}$ decreases, the distant mangon-photon entanglement $E_{a_{2}m}$ appears, increases, exceeds $E_{a_{1}b}$ at $J=1.7\kappa_{1}$ and peaks at $J=1.9\kappa_{1}$.
 That process can be regarded as the transfer between $E_{a_{2}m}$ and $E_{a_{1}b}$, i.e., between distant and near entanglements of different modes.
 When both $E_{a_{1}b}$ and $E_{a_{2}m}$ decrease, both the near entanglement $E_{a_{1}m}$ and the distant one $E_{a_{2}b}$ appear at $J=1.97\kappa_{1}$; then, with $J$ becomes big enough, there are still $E_{a_{2}b}$ and $E_{a_{1}m}$ when both $E_{a_{1}b}$ and $E_{a_{2}m}$ nearly disappear.
 That process implies the perfect entanglement transfer, i.e., one entanglement tends to die while the other one appears, by adjusting coupling strength.
 Except $J$, the coupling $g_{ma}$ can also adjust the entanglement.
 As shown in Fig.~\ref{fig4}(b), four entanglements all appear from $g_{ma}=0$ ; but $E_{a_{1}b}$, $E_{a_{2}b}$ and $E_{a_{1}m}$ die at $g_{ma}=3.6\kappa_{1}$, and only distant entanglement $E_{a_{2}m}$ exists in the range $g_{ma}/\kappa_{1}\in [3.6, 4.2]$.
 When analyzing the effect of the effective magnon-phonon coupling $G_{mb}$ in Fig.~\ref{fig4}(c), we can also realize the transfer between different entanglements.
 Those refer to that the stationary entanglement can be transferred from the subsystems at an obvious degree due to the transfer of photons, phonons and magnons among subsystems.
-In those processes of controllable entanglements, with the gain into cavity $a_{2}$, it can be maintained that photon $a_{2}$ and magnon $m$ can show the biggest entanglement among all subsystems in the presence of the abundant photons in $a_{2}$.
+Note in particular that, when $G_{mb}=0$, there exists no entanglement due to the vanishing of the two-mode-squeezing interaction.
+In those processes of controllable entanglements, with the gain into cavity $a_{2}$, it can be maintained that photon $a_{2}$ and magnon $m$ can show the biggest entanglement among all subsystems in the presence of abundant photons.